 While ESTJs differ from ESTPs by only one “preference” (i.e., J-P), they actually share zero functions in common.
 This makes these two types far more different than is commonly recognized.
-ESTJs, whose Extraverted Judging function is dominant Thinking (Te), tend to be blunter and unapologetic in their assertions than ESTPs, whose Extraverted Judging function is tertiary Feeling (Fe).
+ESTJs, whose Extraverted Judging function is dominant Thinking (Te), tend to be more blunt and less apologetic in their assertions than the ESTP, whose Extraverted Judging function is tertiary Feeling (Fe).
 ESTPs display a certain social ease and smoothness that is distinguishable from the blunt approach of ESTJs.

 Dominant: Extraverted Thinking (Te)

 Tertiary: Extraverted Intuition (Ne)

 ESTJs’ personality type development can be broadly conceived as consisting of three phases: